MatsRooth/epikmodels/README.md

 Building Epik models using the HFST Python API.
 It replaces the Haskell code from Cambell & Rooth that syntactically constructed FST programs.

-A probabilistic version of Epik, where informations states are probability distributions on sets of guarded strings, rather than mere propositions.
+A probabilistic version of Epik, where information states are probability distributions on sets of guarded strings, rather than mere propositions.